-I have included some information on the materials I use, some photos, and a few videos.
+I have included some information on the materials I use along with links to those products, some photos, and a few videos.
 I hope this post gives you the confidence you need to give watercolors a try.
 I can promise you, you won't regret it.

 Soft bristled brushes.
 They do not need to be specific watercolor brushes at this point (although you can certainly buy true watercolor brushes if you like).
 Many brushes are interchangeable between watercolor, acrylic, or ink.

 Watercolor paper.
 This is more important as regular paper will not work and will buckle with the water.
 I would recommend starting with a watercolor book of paper.
 I personally like the brand "Fluid" in any size.
 I also prefer Cold Press paper which has a bit more of that recognizable watercolor paper texture than Hot Press paper.
 I have attached a link to the book of paper I like using. https://www.guirys.com/global-art-fluid-watercolor-paper-easy-block-cold-press